 Students that are not college ready, may be able to start through I-BEST Information Technology.

 North’s Information Technology (IT) program provides IT fundamentals, helps you upgrade your computer literacy skills and offers specialized training for immediate employment as a business programmer, systems analyst or computer operator.

-Choose from the AAS degree as a Network Infrastructure and Security Specialist, a related one-year certificate program, and 15-credit certificates for Linux/UNIX Operating Systems, Microsoft Windows Operating Systems, and CISCO Certified Network Associate training.
+Choose from the AAS degree as a Network Infrastructure and Security Specialist, a related one-year certificate program, and 15-credit certificates for Linux/UNIX Operating Systems and Microsoft Windows Operating Systems.
 Prepare for industry certifications or get foundation training with Web development, software applications and programming courses.

 North’s 3 open labs have 100 computers, available to all computing students on campus.
 All students have access to excellent tutoring services online and through the Math Learning Center.
 And both the IT and Computer Science programs offer online choices as well as traditional classroom formats, with day and some evening classes.